Thamarai Nenjam: Plot

-Two friends, Kamala and Radha, fall in love with Murali, only for Kamala ending up helping Radha and Murali get together.
-However, when Radha finds out about this, she feels guilty and starts pushing away Murali towards Kamala thereby turning all three lives into hell.
-In the end, Kamala, who serialises her story in a weekly magazine through which Radha figures it out, concludes that the only way to resolve this is to kill herself.
+Two friends Kamala and Radha fall in love with Murali.
+Sacrificing her own feelings, Kamala steps aside to help Radha and Murali get together.
+However, when Radha discovers Kamala's hidden sacrifice, guilt consumes her.
+She begins pushing Murali back toward Kamala, making life miserable for all three.
+Later, Kamala serializes their tragic love triangle as a story in a weekly magazine.
+Upon reading it, Radha learns the full truth, prompting a distraught Kamala to conclude that suicide is the only resolution.
 Does she succeed?

 Production

 C. R. Vijayakumari was offered to act in the film, but did not accept, resulting in B. Saroja Devi replacing her.

 Soundtrack

 The soundtrack was composed by M. S. Viswanathan and lyrics were written by Kannadasan.